Traceroute Online records the whole path through which network request routes to the provided Domain or IP Address.

-Online Traceroute keeps a record of the whole path through which network request routes to the provided Domain or IP Address.
-It records each hop to the destination point and then shows the complete route of a request.
+Traceroute Online records each hop to the destination point and then shows the complete route of a request.

-A traceroute is a network testing term that shows a network connection's real-time path taken by a packet to reach a network resource.
+A traceroute, also called tracert, is a network testing term that shows a network connection's real-time path a packet takes to reach a network resource.
 It examines the hops that communication will follow across the IP network.

-Traceroute, also referred to as tracert on Windows operating systems and traceroute on Linux-based systems, is a utility that uses ICMP packets to record the route from one network resource to another through the internet.
-It measures the time taken for each hop as the packet is routed to the destination.
-For accuracy, each hop is queried multiple times to better measure the response of that particular hop.
+Traceroute also referred to as tracert on Windows operating systems and traceroute on Linux-based systems, is a utility that uses ICMP packets to record the route from one network resource to another through the internet.
+It measures each hop's time as the packet is routed to the destination.
+For accuracy, each hop is queried multiple times to measure the response of that particular hop better.

-The most popular reason one might run the traceroute is for interest's sake.
-The traceroute command is used to define the path between two network resources or connections.
-Often a connection to another device will have to go through multiple routers (hops).
-The traceroute command will return the IP addresses of all the routers between two connections.
+The most popular reason one might run the traceroute or tracert test is for interest's sake.
+The traceroute command defines the path between two network resources or connections.
+A connection to another device often has to go through multiple routers (hops).
+The traceroute command will return the routers' IP addresses between two connections.

 The packets are sent across the network with variable TTL (Time to Live) values.
-As the packets reach the router (hops) in the network, the TTL is incremented.
+The TTL is incremented as the packets reach the router (hops) in the network.
 These packets are usually Internet Control Message Protocol (ICMP) echo packets.

 However, different versions of protocols are also used.
-The main reason for using the different packets, the routers or firewalls may block the packets on some networks.
+The main reason for using the different packets is the routers or firewalls may block the packets on some networks.
 Therefore, giving you an incomplete path across the network.
-By using various protocols, you may be able to get pass through the system, blocking other types of packets.
+By using various protocols, you may be able to get pass the system, blocking other types of packets.

-The online traceroute keeps an eye on all those locations from where the network request has passed and shows the IP addresses of those servers which network request passed before its final destination.
+The online tracert keeps an eye on all those locations from where the network request has passed and shows the IP addresses of those servers that the network request passed before its final destination.

-Note: On the internet, the traceroute messages are frequently blocked by routers in various Autonomous Systems (AS).
+Note: On the internet, routers frequently block traceroute messages in various Autonomous Systems (AS).
 Making the traceroute highly inaccurate in several cases.